-A story or essay of 1000-1,500 words; Typed in 12-pt size, Times Roman font; Double spaced; 1-inch margins on all sides; Includes page numbers.
+A story or essay of 1000-1,500 words; Typed in 12-pt size, Times Roman font; double-spaced; 1-inch margins on all sides; includes page numbers.
 We accept Microsoft Word files only.
 Please use this template to write your essay.

 Best Essay Certificates

-Publication in STAR Scholars Journals/Books
+Publication in STAR Scholars Network Journals or Books

 STAR Scholars Membership